In this podcast, social media influencers and celebrities will learn:

 Good luck defending yourself from a copyright infringement case against an influencer if you’re not getting an appropriate license to use that photograph.
-Now that takes us into this third factor, which is the amount and substantiality of the work taken in relation to the whole and the purpose of copying.
-So this question of the value of the materials, how in relation to the purpose of the copying — how does that factor work, and how would it be interpreted in the influencer/pseudo-media environment?
+Now that takes us to this third factor, which is the amount and substantiality of the work taken in relation to the whole and the purpose of copying.
+So this question of the value of the materials, how — in relation to the purpose of the copying — does that factor work, and how would it be interpreted in the influencer/pseudo-media environment?

 Enrico Schaefer: Yeah.
-And obviously, you could scale up from a photograph into musical compositions or literary works where, in fact, there’s more substance, there’s more breadth to the substance of the copyrighted work, which may increase the level of protection, especially when someone’s using a big chunk of it.
+And obviously, you could scale up from a photograph into musical compositions or literary works where there’s more substance, there’s more breadth to the substance of the copyrighted work, which may increase the level of protection, especially when someone’s using a big chunk of it.
 But the reality remains in the context of social media, if you use the entirety of someone’s social media post — the photograph, the words, the text — that’s the point.

-And the beautiful thing about copyright law for social media influencers is that you can scale up and down on price depending on how much gets used.
-So if someone just wants a post, and it’s going to live only within your platform, then that could be a lower cost than, oh, and we want to put your post on our platform or we want to put your post [or] screen-capture on our website.
+The beautiful thing about copyright law for social media influencers is that you can scale up and down on price depending on how much gets used.
+So if someone wants a post, and it’s going to live only within your platform, then that could be a lower cost than, oh, and we want to put your post on our platform or we want to put your post [or] screen-capture on our website.
 Those are additional license rights that would be required in the contract that should drive up the cost.

-So it allows the social media influencer to say, well, okay.
+This allows the social media influencer to say, well, okay.
 Your budget is x, brand — speaking to the brand.
 Your budget is x, so I can do this for you for x.
 But you only get a license to this point.
 If you want more rights, if you decide you want to put my social media post/photograph on your website, come back and we can license that as well.

-Do you really need that photograph?
-Because if you’re going to do a story about the social media influencer doing influencing, then you don’t need photographs to do that.
-You can just write the story.
+Do you need that photograph?
+Because if you’re going to do a story about the social media influencer influencing, then you don’t need photographs to do that.
+You can write the story.
 If you’re going to talk about a specific photograph, then the question’s going to be, well, if your purpose is commercial and you’re really just driving traffic, then you’re not going to get very far on a fair use defense saying, well, I was commenting on the photo.

 Let’s talk about the fourth factor.
-The fourth factor is the effect upon the potential market for or the value of the copyright-protected work.
+The fourth factor is the effect on the potential market for or the value of the copyright-protected work.
 And it’s a very important factor.
 So let’s break that down — the effect of the use of the work on the potential market.
-So this is really speaking from the influencer’s point of view.
+So this is speaking from the influencer’s point of view.

 Charlie Clark: In this factor of the test, you’re looking at the value of the license.
 If you’re going to have a media outlet take your photographs and use them to tell a story about you, that’s diluting the value of the licensing rights that you have with legitimate companies that would like to otherwise license your photograph.
-Because why would they if they could just use it for free under this fair use curtain of a defense?
-So if you’re not protecting your rights, you’re actually losing a lot of monetary value that go along with your copyright.
+Because why would they if they could use it for free under this fair use curtain of a defense?
+So if you’re not protecting your rights, you’re actually losing a lot of monetary value that goes along with your copyright.